UNICORE-EU/unicore-docs/source/user-docs/rest-api/workflow-description/index.rst

   ``POST`` notification (authenticated via a JWT token signed by the Workflow server) when the workflow has finished processing.

-Notification messages sent by the Workflow service have the following content
+Notification messages sent by the Workflow service have the following content:

 .. code:: json